-Ok, so here it is: my latest turmeric concoction.
-It’s a salad dressing turmeric recipe that I’ve been using on just about everything.
-I initially made it to dress a spinach and goji berry salad but have since used it moisten and flavor my grain and veggie bowl lunch, as a marinade for chicken thighs and as the dressing for a white bean, carrot and quinoa side we had with dinner last night.
+Initially, I made this turmeric recipe to dress a spinach and goji berry salad but have since used it moisten and flavor my grain and veggie bowl lunch, as a marinade for chicken thighs and as the dressing for a white bean, carrot and quinoa side we had with dinner last night.
 I just can’t get enough of it!

 My only regret with the turmeric recipe was that I made it while wearing my new white top.
 And I didn’t just spill a teensy bit either.
-If you’ve ever cooked with turmeric you are probably guessing I just threw the top out, which I would have done if it weren’t for my mom suggesting I try her special stain lifting remedy.
-Almost 24 hours later, the stain is completely gone!
-(In case you are wondering, mom’s stain lifting remedy was simply a mixture of Shaklee Nature Bright Laundry Booster and hydrogen peroxide.)
+If you’ve ever cooked with turmeric you are probably guessing I just threw the top out, which I would have done if it weren’t for Branch Basics Laundry Boost (it’s only $10 for 2 lbs — enough for 32 full loads!).

 The funny thing is, as much as I love the salad dressing turmeric recipe I am having the hardest time ever trying to describe just what in the world it actually tastes like.
 I would say it is definitely savory and much more lemony and nutty than turmeric-y.

 The thing is, as intensely colored as turmeric is, it’s flavor is not nearly as strong.
 I wouldn’t go so far as to say turmeric is super tasty, but it is a rather mild-tasting spice and that makes it great for sneaking into any number of recipes (we have a number of turmeric recipes on the blog, by the way.)
 In this particular salad dressing recipe, the flavors of the garlic, lemon and Dijon mustard overpower the turmeric.
 And that’s a good thing in my book.